Duality of a Source Coding Problem and the Semi-Deterministic Broadcast Channel with Rate-Limited Cooperation: Preliminaries and Problem Definitions

 Consider the source coding problem illustrated in Fig. \ref{fig_coordination_model}.
 Two source sequences $\mathbf{x}_1\in\mathcal{X}_1^n$ and $\mathbf{x}_2\in\mathcal{X}_2^n$ are available at Encoder 1 and Encoder 2, respectively.
-The sources are drawn in a pairwise independent and identically distributed (i.i.d.) manner according to the PMF $P_{X_1,X_2}$.
+The sources are drawn in a pairwise independent and identically distributed (i.i.d.) manner according to the PMF $Q_{X_1,X_2}$ \footnote{We usually use $Q$ to denote a PMF that is fixed as part of the problem's definition, while $P$ is used for PMFs that we optimize over.}.
 Each encoder communicates with the decoder by sending a message via a noiseless communication link of limited rate.
-The rate of the link between Encoder $j$ and the decoder is $R_j$ and the corresponding message is $T_j$, where $j=1,2$.
+The rate of the link between Encoder $j$ and the decoder is $R_j$ and the corresponding message is $t_j$, where $j=1,2$.
 Moreover, Encoder 1 can communicate with Encoder 2 over a one-sided communication link of rate $R_{12}$.

-\begin{definition}[Coordination Code] A $(n,2^{nR_{12}},2^{nR_1},2^{nR_2})$ coordination code $\mathcal{L}_n$ for the WAK source coordination problem with one-sided encoder cooperation has: \begin{enumerate} \item Three message sets: $\mathcal{T}_{12}=[1:2^{nR_{12}}]$, $\mathcal{T}_1=[1:2^{nR_1}]$ and $\mathcal{T}_2=[1:2^{nR_2}]$. \item An encoder cooperation function:
+\begin{definition}[Coordination Code] A $(n,R_{12},R_1,R_2)$ coordination code $\mathcal{L}_n$ for the WAK source coordination problem with one-sided encoder cooperation has: \begin{enumerate} \item Three message sets: $\mathcal{T}_{12}=\left[1:2^{nR_{12}}\right]$, $\mathcal{T}_1=\left[1:2^{nR_1}\right]$ and $\mathcal{T}_2=\left[1:2^{nR_2}\right]$. \item An encoder cooperation function:

 \end{enumerate} \end{definition}